Photo Minute...Outdoor Portraits

 I prefer to use Adobe Creative Cloud Photoshop, but Adobe Lightroom is another great application for quick touch ups and such to your photos!
 I have not included the editing process on this post simply because this session required little to no editing.
 I just cropped and maybe adjusted a few levels and that is all!
 Pure capture of light via lens.

 Questions?
 Comments?
-Or share your favorite animal subject to photograph with the Frontier!
+Or share your favorite travel location to photograph with the Frontier!